TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/terran-orbital-sees-staff-departures-as-it-turns-focus-to-military-satellites/" >🔗</a> **[SpaceNews]** Terran Orbital sees staff departures as it turns focus to military satellites
+- <a href="http://www.nasa.gov/press-release/nasa-sets-coverage-for-next-spacex-resupply-launch-to-space-station" >🔗</a> **[NASA]** NASA Sets Coverage for Next SpaceX Resupply Launch to Space Station
 - <a href="https://www.teslarati.com/spacex-starship-booster-most-powerful-rocket-in-the-world/" >🔗</a> **[Teslarati]** SpaceX’s Starship briefly becomes the most powerful active rocket in the world
 - <a href="http://www.nasa.gov/press-release/nasa-awards-contracts-for-acquisition-of-liquid-hydrogen" >🔗</a> **[NASA]** NASA Awards Contracts for Acquisition of Liquid Hydrogen
 - <a href="https://spacenews.com/spacex-launches-a-pair-of-intelsat-satellites-on-expendable-falcon-9/" >🔗</a> **[SpaceNews]** SpaceX launches a pair of Intelsat satellites on expendable Falcon 9
-- <a href="https://www.nasaspaceflight.com/2022/11/b7-resumes-static-fire/" >🔗</a> **[NASASpaceflight]** Booster 7 resumes static fire testing as SpaceX ramps up Starship production
-- <a href="https://arstechnica.com/science/2022/11/the-first-cubesat-to-fly-and-operate-at-the-moon-has-successfully-arrived/" >🔗</a> **[Arstechnica]** The first cubesat to fly and operate at the Moon has successfully arrived

 ### Launch-related News 🚀

-- <a href="https://spacenews.com/abl-space-systems-rocket-stage-destroyed-in-test-accident/" >🔗</a> **[SpaceNews]** ABL Space Systems rocket stage destroyed in test accident
-- <a href="https://spacenews.com/abl-space-systems-test-accident-to-delay-first-launch-by-three-months/" >🔗</a> **[SpaceNews]** ABL Space Systems test accident to delay first launch by three months
-- <a href="https://spacenews.com/abl-static-fires-rocket-for-first-orbital-launch-attempt/" >🔗</a> **[SpaceNews]** ABL static fires rocket for first orbital launch attempt
-- <a href="https://spaceflightnow.com/2022/11/13/abl-space-systems-on-verge-of-first-orbital-launch-attempt/" >🔗</a> **[Spaceflight Now]** ABL Space Systems on verge of first orbital launch attempt

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221114T230715">2022-11-14 23:07:15 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221114T233614">2022-11-14 23:36:14 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>